tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 The parameters are the following

 *  ``k_space_dimension`` :
-   **1** for 2D simulations, **2** for 1D simulations.
+   Options are**1** for 2D simulations, **2** for 1D simulations.

-*  ``k-space basis``:
+*  ``k-space basis`` :
    if **true** then the k-space is defined by means of k-vectors; if **false** , vectors are expressed in real space.

 *  ``number_of_nodes`` :
    numb. of elements in k mesh, along each direction

 *  ``wedge`` :
    half | quarter, to reduce calculation time, by exploiting symmetry.

 *  ``optical_matr_elem_model`` :
    name of the *opticskp* model associated

 *  ``polarization`` :
    light polarization (vector)

 *  ``Emin, Emax, dE`` :
    energy range and step of spectrum calculation.

 Output
 ^^^^^^^^^^^^^^^^^^^^^^^